earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 ~~~
 I haven't written an implementation of any of the RPC methods yet, but I'm curious what happens if I run it.

-Actually I can't even get that far, it won't compile, but it does give me this helpful error message:

 ~~~{.bash caption=">_"}
 $ go run cmd/server/main.go